chrilliams/pathways/src/markdown-pages/cloudengineer.md

           - "Helps prioritise and balance short-term and long-term investments, focusing on high impact, high value work"
           - "Accountable for delivery of large, mission critical engineering projects"
           - "Originates or finishes large, horizontal engineering efforts"
-  - name: "leadership"
+  - name: "Systems design"
     title: "👩‍💼 Leadership"
     content:
       - level: 3
-        grade: 'EO'
+        grade: "EO"
         criteria:
           - "Onboards / mentors new engineers"
-        exampleCriteria:
-          - criteria: "Finds learning opportunities for others when reviewing their code and follows it up"
+          - "Finds learning opportunities for others when reviewing their code and follows it up"
-            examples:
           - "I think this code could be improved by doing X, let's pair on it and I'll talk through why X is good for this"
       - level: 4
-        grade: 'HEO'
+        grade: "HEO"
         criteria:
           - "Contributes to maintaining the DVLA culture in their team, helping new joiners"
           - "Gets buy-in on technical decision-making and proposed designs"